Ada-Developers-Academy/core-unit-2/more-flask-queries/nested-routes-in-flask.md

 ## Creating Our Endpoint

 Our nested route `/authors/<author_id>/books` will be grouped within our `authors_bp` blueprint.
-Here is an example of how it might look with a couple of missing lines:
+Here is an example of how we might start to implement this:

 ```python
 @authors.route("/<author_id>/books", methods=["GET", "POST"])